ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     export KUBECONFIG=/Users/<user_name>/.bluemix/plugins/container-service/clusters/<cluster_name>/kube-config-<location>-<cluster_name>.yml
     ```
     {: pre}
-3. Check Cluster region and specify it via `bx cs region-set` when needed
+3. Check cluster region and specify it via `bx cs region-set` when needed

-### Login IBM Container Registry and create namespace(optional)
+### Login IBM Container Registry and create namespace
 1. Login to IBM Container Registry CLI
     ```bash
     bx cr login
     ```
     {: pre}
-2. Check Container Registry Region and ensure it is the same as the one for cluster in previous step for IBM Cloud CLI.
-When needed, specify the region via `bx cr region-set`.
-Take note for the **region** which will be used in following steps.
+2. Check Container Registry Region and ensure it is the same as the one of cluster in previous step via IBM Cloud CLI.
+If not matching, specify Container Registry region via `bx cr region-set`.
+Take note for the **region** which will be used for following steps.
+3. Container Registry is the repository containing the Docker images for containerized applications in Kubernetes cluster, create custom namespace per your requirement.
+    ```bash
+    bx cr namespace-add <your_namespace>
+    ```
+    {: pre}

-3. Since Container Registry is repository storing Docker images, create custom namespace per your requirement.
-Please be aware that following operations need to run agaist the same namespace.
-Take note for  the **namespace**
+    Please be aware that following steps need to run agaist the same namespace.
+Take note of **namespace** via `br cr namespaces`

-## Build and deploy application to Kubernetes Clusters
+## Build and deploy application to Kubernetes Cluster
 {: #run_app_in_kubernete_cluster}

 ### Build application producing Docker image and deploy it to Kubernete cluster